sap-linuxlab/community.sap_install/roles/sap_ha_pacemaker_cluster/README.md

 - _Type:_ `dict`
 - _Default:_ `See example`

-Set default parameters in the cluster that will be valid for all pacemaker resources.<br>
+Set default parameters that will be valid for all pacemaker resources.<br>

 Example:
 ```yaml